utlib/collections-uoft/docs/documentation/add-simple-page.md

 *  [Meta Redirects](https://scribehow.com/shared/Add_and_edit_a_basic_page_for_your_collection__mGEb-jYgTAKCUGsj2ixvxQ#d2de0f0e)

 {: .note }
 > Caution: consider usability when building your Basic Pages and adding IIIF images onto your page.
 ITS recommends that you do not exceed more than 15 IIIF embeds on one page.
 Do not add excessive pages.
 Always test your Exhibit on mobile any time you edit a Basic Page.
+You must also test your content for web accessibility and follow UTL web accessibility best practices.

 ## Get started with /explore/ Basic Pages
 <iframe src="https://scribehow.com/embed/Add_a_page_to_your_collection__mGEb-jYgTAKCUGsj2ixvxQ?as=scrollable&removeLogo=true" width="100%" height="640" allowfullscreen frameborder="0"></iframe>